krishpranav/krishpranav.github.io/index.md

 ## Welcome to Krisna Pranav Website

 I'm a 9th Grade Student Interested in Hacking and i love hacking.
-I know to use all linux system and now i am using the no one hacker os BlackArchLinux I have added few python hacking tools and some other hacking tools using various languages My Github Link https://www.github.com/krishpranav
+I know to use all linux system ex: kali linux, parrot os, cyborg linux, backbox etc... and now i am using the no 1 hacker's os BlackArchLinux
+I have added few python hacking tools and some other hacking tools using various languages My Github Link https://www.github.com/krishpranav